vfarcic/vfarcic.github.io/kubernetes/abstracts/openfunction-crossplane-dapr.md

-# Unleashing the Power of Serverless on Kubernetes with Knative, Crossplane, Dapr, KEDA, Shipwright, and Friends
+# Unleashing the Power of Serverless Computing in Kubernetes with Knative, Crossplane, Dapr, KEDA, Shipwright, and Friends

 ## Description